jethrocarr/pupistry/README.md

 # WORK IN PROGRESS

 This project is currently in progress and not all of this documentation reflects where it is really at.
 Use this at your own peril/madness.
+In theory, everything currently works, but there will be bugs and areas of the documentation that may not make sense.

+I've marked anything I can that is in progress with TODO and workarounds/notes where I can.
+It's all under development ATM so it's changing really fast, but I'll happily take pull requests at even this early stage.

 # pupistry